 Is anyone confusing you into believing a lie and compromising your values?

 What is the hardest substance in the universe?
+Truth!
+Who is softening up your faith or your moral standards by confusing you?

 The hardest substance in the universe is truth.
 It cannot be changed.
 It cannot be dented.
 It cannot be remolded into a different shape.
 It cannot be chiseled away or eroded into something less than what it started out to be.
 No matter what we believe, the truth remains constant and is not affected by anyone — not by our desire to rationalize away wrong choices nor by the whims of society’s ever-changing moods.